 A decade ago, primary health care in BC was in decline.
 Family doctors were disillusioned and disengaged, and increasing numbers of medical students were opting out of family medicine.
 Recognizing a need for change, Doctors of BC and the provincial government embarked on a journey together to improve primary care.
-This process began in 2002, with the formation of the GPSC.
+This process began in 2002, with the formation of the FPSC.

-As a first step to improving patient care and physician satisfaction, the GPSC listened to the stories of over 1000 doctors across BC during a two-year consultation process.
+As a first step to improving patient care and physician satisfaction, the FPSC listened to the stories of over 1000 doctors across BC during a two-year consultation process.
 The message they heard was clear: doctors wanted to be valued, trained, supported, and compensated appropriately within the health care system.
 Responding to these needs meant finding new ways of empowering doctors to build relationships in their communities, promote leadership, and inspire health care change.
 A grassroots approach was needed, and the Divisions of Family Practice initiative enabled this.